 Two teams – headed in two different directions on Feb.
 7, 1976 – met in an Adams Division matchup.
 As Boston was 20 points up on Toronto in the standings, the Maple Leafs came into the game playing .500 hockey – only to hammer the Bruins 11-4.

 That night was more special than anyone could’ve imagined.
 At the time, Leafs’ forward Darryl Sittler just broke the record for most points by a player in a single game – previously held by Maurice Richard and Bert Olmstead.
-Richard recorded eight points (5g-3a) in a game in 1944, while Olmstead put up eight point (4g-4a) in one game in 1954.
+Richard recorded eight points (5g-3a) in a game in 1944, while Olmstead put up eight points (4g-4a) in one game in 1954.
 Sittler achieved two better posting 10 points (6g-4a) against the Bruins and goaltender Dave Reece.

-While it was an amazing accomplishment at the time, no one in attendance that night could’ve predicted that the record would remain in tact 38 years later.
+While it was an amazing accomplishment at the time, no one in attendance that night could’ve predicted that the record would remain intact 38 years later.
 A record – that barring some miracle – might never be touched.

 Great Seasons For The Great One

 Now Wayne Gretzky didn’t just have one spectacular season in Edmonton.
-In fact, The Great One set single season records for goals, assists, and points by a player in two different seasons.
+In fact, The Great One set single-season records for goals, assists, and points by a player in two different seasons.

 In 1981-82, Gretzky set a mark that will most certainly never come close to falling.
 In just 80 games, he scored 92 goals for the Oilers helping them to finish first in the Smythe division.
 But the face of hockey wouldn’t stop there.
 In 1985-86, he set two more records that will likely never change hands.